Masutangu/Masutangu.github.io/_posts/2019-07-26-data-intensive-note-1.md

 The most widely used indexing structure is quite different: the B-tree.

-Like SSTables, B-trees keep key-value pairs sorted by key, which allows efficient key- value lookups and range queries.
+Like SSTables, B-trees keep key-value pairs sorted by key, which allows efficient key-value lookups and range queries.

 The log-structured indexes we saw earlier break the database down into variable-size segments, typically several megabytes or more in size, and always write a segment sequentially. **By contrast, B-trees break the database down into fixed-size blocks or pages**, traditionally 4 KB in size (sometimes bigger), and **read or write one page at a time**.